Our SER-Natural Regeneration Network recently held a symposium on natural regeneration as part of SER’s 10th World Conference!

-Those who were registered to attend the SER2023 conference will soon receive a link to the recordings of each presentation.
-The audio recording of the very interesting discussion at the end of the talks is provided below.
+The audio recording of the very interesting discussion at the end of the talks is provided here.

 DESCRIPTION OF THE SYMPOSIUM